 Level 3 Chimney Inspection

-The inspection of all accessible areas, as well as some or all of the concealed areas of your chimney, are included in a Level 3 Chimney Inspection.
+A Level III inspection generally includes all areas included in a Level I or a Level II inspection, as well as some or all of the concealed areas of your chimney.
 The physical removal of permanently affixed building materials is usually required.
-These inspections are generally performed after a structural fire or where a Level 2 Chimney Inspection uncovers a cause for concern, charring of combustible materials near the chimney, or badly deteriorated chimney liners.
-A Video Inspection may or may not be necessary though will be recommended if appropriate (additional charges apply).
+These inspections are generally performed after a structural fire or where a Level 2 Chimney Inspection uncovers cause for concern, charring of combustible materials near the chimney, or badly deteriorated chimney liners.
+A Video Inspection may or may not be necessary though will be recommended and included if appropriate.

-When a video inspection is performed a camera is run the entire length of your chimney system to look more closely at any system deficiencies or take a peek into unseen areas that cannot be visibly seen from the top or bottom of the chimney.
-We inspect joints and seams in piping and flue tile construction, the interior facing of brick and mortar joints, offsets in the chimney structure, and other unseen obstructions and obstacles.
+When a video inspection is performed a specialized camera is run the entire length of your chimney system to look more closely at any system deficiencies or take a peek into unseen areas that cannot be properly inspected from the top or bottom of the chimney.
+We inspect joints and seams in piping, flue tiles, chimney construction, the interior facing of brick and mortar joints, offsets in the chimney structure, whether or not wood was used inside the chimney structure, and other unseen obstructions and obstacles.
+The purpose of a video inspection is to help the inspector on site determine if your chimney was properly constructed so as to protect your home or structure in the event of a chimney fire and whether or not your chimney flue can safely contain the byproducts of combustion.